 Online Tuition: $455 per semester hour

-15. California State University – Chico
+15. California State University, Chico

 Celebrating its 40th anniversary, the Chico Distance & Online Education division expands the university’s Western Association of Schools and Colleges (WASC) accredited program offerings.
-Web-based material and live video streaming can help students achieve the Bachelor of Arts in Liberal Studies.
+Web-based material and live video streaming can help students achieve a Bachelor of Arts in Liberal Studies.
 This online degree completion program accepts 60 to 70 transferrable credits for graduating in just 24 months full-time.
 Liberal arts majors can choose from two online minors in Sociology or Career and Life Planning.
 General education courses will meet California’s State Content Standards for K-8 Teachers, but becoming credentialed requires extra on-site coursework and practicum.
 The multidisciplinary curriculum explores literature, art, environmental science, philosophy, psychology, math, social evolution, and much more.

 Online Tuition: $2,364 (0-6 units) or $3,513 (6.1+ units) per semester

 Why Should I Get an Online Liberal Arts Degree?